-A monad is a beautiful and generic way of handling side effects in pure functions that provides a scalable approach for composing pure functions by using bind and unit concepts.
+A monad is a generic structure in functional programming that handles side effects in pure functions.
+It provides a scalable approach for composing pure functions by using bind and unit concepts.

 Functional Programming and Monads Explained

-As I explained earlier, a monad is a general concept that helps with operations between pure functions deal with the side effects.
+As I explained earlier, a monad is a general concept that helps with operations between pure functions to deal with side effects (which is when a function changes a variable that’s non-local or outside of its scope).

 To help you understand what that means, I’ll explain what a monad is using an example, and it will become clear in a jiffy.